awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-bots.md

 **Note**
 The **Chime\-Request\-Timestamp** changes each time the request is retried\.

-If your chat bot is configured for Amazon Chime using a Lambda function ARN, use the following authentication steps\.
+If your chatbot is configured for Amazon Chime using a Lambda function ARN, use the following authentication steps\.

-**To validate a signed request from Amazon Chime for a chat bot with a Lambda function ARN configured**
+**To validate a signed request from Amazon Chime for a chatbot with a Lambda function ARN configured**

 1. Get the **Chime\-Signature** and **Chime\-Request\-Timestamp** from the Lambda request **ClientContext**, in Base64 encoded JSON format\.